MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 - Exporting the segment to either a CSV file, or to a Customer Engagement location.
 - Turning the segment to inactive/active (depends on its baseline state).
 - Deleting the segment .
-- Pin the segment, which will move it to the top of the screen for better accessability.
+- Pin the segment, which will move it to the top of the screen for better accessibility.
 The pinned segment will show up under **Pinned Segments** as shown below.
 To unpin a segment, select **Unpin** (shown in red).

 > [!div class="mx-imgBorder"]
 > ![](media/segmentation-dynamic-segment.png "Dynamic segment")

 ## Exploring a segment: Viewing processing history and segment members

 Select a segment's name in the **Segments** page to get to the page that is shown below.
 This page consolidates data at the segment level.
-The upper-part of the page includes a trend graph that presents historical changes in this segment.
+The upper part of the page includes a trend graph that specifies changes in this segment's members count.
 In addition, hovering over each data point will show the member count for that point.
-Lastly, above the graph you can find the current member count and last week's growth.
+Lastly, above the graph you can find the current member count as well as last week's growth.

-As highlighted in red below, you can adjust the trend's time scope as well (30 last days, 60 last days, etc.).
+As highlighted in red below, you can adjust the trend's time scope as well (30 last days, 60 last days, etc.):

 > [!div class="mx-imgBorder"]
 > ![](media/segment-time-range.png "Segment time range")

 The lower part includes a table with all your segment's members.

-Note that the specific fields that appear in this table are based on the attributes of your segment’s entities.
+- Note that the specific fields that appear in this table are based on the attributes of your segment’s entities.
 The example that is shown above (highlighted in blue) is typical for a **Customer** entity but it is only one of many possible representations.

-Also note that this table only shows a preview of your records.
+- Also note that this table only shows a preview of your records.
 It presents the first 100 records of your segment so you can quickly evaluate your segment and go back to the segment editor screen to change its definitions.
 As we will see in the next section, exporting your segment will produce a file that includes all your records.

 ## Next Step